tuupola/instrument/README.md

 ### Event

 Events can be used to display [annotations](http://docs.grafana.org/reference/annotations/) in your dashboard.
-By default they do not contains numerical measurements.
-Instead it contains fields called `title` and `description` fields.
+By default they do not contain numerical measurements.
+Instead it contains `title` and `description` fields.
 These should contain a short name and longer description for the event.

 ``` php
 $instrument